halcha/blog/_posts/2020-11-20-anubis-data-project.markdown

 We designed and developed a webapp that organises financial advisers into groups based on what products they’d be interested in.
 We wanted this webapp to fit in with a product managers workflow.
 User Testing and Design iteration based on feedback was the foundation of the design process.

 ### Team
-The team had four members working on data analysis, design and app development.
+There was a team of four working on data analysis, design and app development.
 My roles were distilling user needs into actionable design heuristics, creating the design language for the app, mapping user interaction to information architecture and developing the landing page.

 ### Design Process
 ![image of a digital post it note board](/assets/images/anubis-work-1.png)